 Many people think of hemp as a miracle crop, and they might just be right.
 It can be used to make a wide variety of products, including food, clothing, building materials, “plastic,” war supplies and even fuel.

 What’s even more miraculous is that it can contribute to all of these things without destroying the planet.
-Hemp truly is a sustainable, renewable gift from the earth that could save the world.
-If only we would use it.
+We here at Penguin CBD think that hemp is truly a sustainable, renewable gift from the earth that could save the world.
+If only we could use it to its full potential.